 Our bikes and the field in the morning glory

 We passed through Düren.
-We bought some berries, which we had to pay per box instead of weight.
+We bought some berries, which we had to pay per box instead of per weight.
 We made sure ours was as full as possible.
 On the border of Düren we reached a large road on which bikes were not allowed.
 We backtracked a bit and followed the bicycle path adjacent to it.
-One of the cars slowed down and the driver started shouting 'come on, broom broom, go go'.
+One of the cars slowed down and the driver started shouting, 'come on, broom broom, go go'.
 He was pretty weird.

 Right before Geilenkirchen we followed another bicycle path, there was yet another detour.
 Suddenly the road went in a completely wrong direction.
-We cycled straight through a grass field to get back to the large road and arrived at a construction site.
+We cycled straight through a grass field to return to the large road and arrived at a construction site.
 They were building a new roundabout.
 We carried our bikes down the hill and continued cycling over the big road.
 After the next exit we arrived in Geilenkirchen where we had some ice cream.
 The berries we had bought had turned to purée.

 The part from Heinsberg to Roermond was very tough, especially because we were so tired.
-The cycling wasn't very hard and our legs felt fine.
+The cycling itself wasn't very hard and our legs felt fine.
 It was more the lack of sleep and rest.
-When we finally arrived in the Netherlands we hoped the bicycle paths would be indicated clearer.
+When we finally arrived in the Netherlands we hoped the bicycle paths would be indicated clearly.

-In Roermond we ate the by now classic '40 kilometer before we get home fries'.
+In Roermond, we ate the by now classic '40 kilometer before we get home fries'.
 They were tasty.
 We also took pictures of the beards we had grown after not shaving for three weeks.
 Razors would be way too heavy to carry and besides we had been too busy cycling to shave.